Fortnightly Mortgage Payment Calculator

 Find out how you can save serious money by switching their mortgage repayments from monthly to fortnightly.

-This is because there 12 months in a year but there are 26 fortnights in a year, this means you'll end up making an extra monthly payment each year, paying off more of your loan and freeing you from debt faster.
+This is because there 12 months in a year but there are 26 fortnights.
+By switching to fortnightly payments you'll end up making an extra monthly payment each year, paying off more of your loan and freeing you from debt faster.